Skip to content

 Drawing Annotations

-Ultralytics includes an Annotator class that can be used to annotate any kind of data.
-It's easiest to use with object detection bounding boxes, pose key points, and oriented bounding boxes.
+Ultralytics includes an Annotator class for annotating various data types.
+It's best used with object detection bounding boxes, pose keypoints, and oriented bounding boxes.

 Ultralytics Sweep Annotation